MrRdm/micro-virtualhosts/README.md

 ## Installation :

-Clone and drop the project master file into the root of your web server
+See Howto ; Clone and drop the project master file into the root of your web server ; Start your SQL server aswell

 ## Contributors :